thh32/consort/README.md

 ### Programs
-Consort utilises the following programs that must be installed by the user before running Consort;
+Consort utilises BLASTN to annotate ribosomal sequence varients (RSVs) against the provided reference file containing the 16S rRNA sequences of all consortium members.
+Therefore an installation of BLAST is required.
+Testing was conducted using BLAST 2.6.0+.

-* Usearch (64 bit version of 8.1 used in paper)
+Both muscle and FastTree are also used within Consort and are provided within the `Bin` folder ready for use.

 # Usage